AlainOUYANG/tsdatasets/README.md

 # tsdatasets

-This repository contains some useful time series datasets that can be used for analysis and forecast.
+This repository contains some common time series datasets that can be used for analysis and forecast.